OOTR-Ladder/kaepora/resources/web/content/en/documentation.md

 ### Running a OoTR Ladder race
 #### Prerequisites
-**All race registrations are done in the OoTR Ladder Discord server.** You can find the link in the upper right corner if this page.
+**All race registrations are done in the OoTR Discord server.** You can find the link in the upper right corner if this page.

 When arriving in the server, you will have to input some commands in order to